 On the west side of San Francisco, we are aiming to save up to 2 million gallons per day (mgd) of drinking water that is currently used for non-drinking purposes such as irrigation and lake fill.
 Recycled water will be delivered to a variety of customers through a system of pipelines, pump stations, storage tanks and reservoirs.
-The system would bring recycled water from the recycled water treatment facility to Golden Gate Park, Lincoln Park Golf Course, the Presidio Golf Course and the National Cemetery to be used for irrigation.
+The system will bring recycled water from the recycled water treatment facility to Golden Gate Park, Lincoln Park Golf Course, the Presidio Golf Course and the National Cemetery to be used for irrigation.

 Treatment Plant and Process

-A new Recycled Water Treatment Plant is proposed to be constructed at the SFPUC’s existing Oceanside Water Pollution Control Plant (WPCP).
-Secondary effluent from the Oceanside WPCP would be treated further with membrane filtration, reverse osmosis, ultraviolet light disinfection to produce recycled water at a level that will exceed state of California standards.
-The project will produce and deliver up to 2 million gallons per day (mgd) on average, with peak deliveries of up to 4 mgd during the summertime of recycled water that is suitable for all recycled water uses approved by the State of California.
+A new Recycled Water Treatment Plant will be constructed within the SFPUC’s existing Oceanside Water Pollution Control Plant.
+Secondary effluent from the Oceanside WPCP will be treated further with membrane filtration, reverse osmosis, ultraviolet light disinfection to produce recycled water at a level that will exceed state of California standards.
+The project will produce and deliver up to 2 mgd on average, with peak deliveries of up to 4 mgd during the summertime of recycled water that is suitable for all recycled water uses approved by the State of California.